You Probably Need a News Break This Summer

 If you ever open the news in the morning just so that you can check one thing and then end up reading for an hour, with your anxiety increasing after each click, you’re engaging in doomscrolling.

 The term refers to a destructive tendency to scroll through negative headlines with no end in sight.
-If you’re a highly empathetic person, it’s especially easy to fall victim to doomscrolling; you might feel like it’s inappropriate to live your life as if nothing happened while other people are suffering.
-Furthermore, you might follow the news to at least partly experience what’s going on and free yourself of the guilt.
+If you’re highly empathetic, it’s effortless to fall victim to doomscrolling; you might feel it’s inappropriate to live your life as if nothing happened while others are suffering.
+Furthermore, you might follow the news to partly experience what’s happening and free yourself of the guilt.
 Another reason is that it’s a part of our survival mechanism.
 Our brains force us to consume more and more information in an attempt to prepare us for what’s to come.
 However, this kind of compulsive scrolling isn’t helpful and only makes us more anxious in the long run.

-So how can you take a break from the news?
+So how can you take a news break?

 It takes consistency and developing new habits.
-But you can learn to stay away from it just in time for the summer.
+But you can learn to avoid it just in time for the summer.
 Continue exploring this article to find out the best techniques to adopt in your life.

-Understand that just because you aren’t following the news doesn’t mean that you’re indifferent to what’s happening in the world.
+Understand that just because you aren’t following the news doesn’t mean you’re indifferent to what’s happening worldwide.
 Instead, you should channel your anxiety into something productive, such as becoming involved with charities.
-A lot of organizations are currently accepting online donations for various causes.
+A lot of organisations are currently accepting online donations for various causes.
 You can also sign up for volunteering.
 Giving away to the community can make you feel like you’re making a difference and appreciate the present moment more.

 Focus on positive news